 Dehydrated eggs?
 Yes, indeed!
 I know, we’re a little crazy, but these are the thing we test for you, furfriends!
 This is the next unusual food trial in our special little dehydration experiment.
 With Easter coming up, we figured it was the perfect time to try a very unusual take on eggs.
+We’re going to try both making dehydrated eggs and making our own ground eggshells for dogs.
+And as a little pupdate a few years on, based upon the results, I’ve updated this post to include a pawnote on baked egg mini bites and dehydrated baked egg mini bites, too!

 Pups and Purines

 Eggs and cottage cheese are also doggone delicious nutritious lower purine protein sources.
-They’re common ingredients in purine moderated diets, so we’re going to do a few special dehydrator experiments for our furfriends and see whether we can successfully dehydrate those to make them into bite sized treats, food toppers, or a just to be little more portable for taking with you on road trips, camping, etc.
+They’re common ingredients in purine moderated diets, so we’re going to do a few special dehydrator experiments for our furfriends and see whether we can successfully dehydrate those to make them into bite sized treats, food toppers, or a just to be little more portable for taking with you on road trips, camping, etc. We share our dehydrated cottage cheese experiments in a previous post.
+Now we’re going to try making dehydrated eggs.

 Delicious and Nutritious